wuxxin/infra-shared/docs/dnsresolver.md

 # DNS-Resolver

-DNS Resolver for Container, Compose and Nspawn workloads, done using `Unbound`.
+DNS Resolver for System, Container, Compose and Nspawn workloads is done using `Unbound`.

 - available under `dns.internal` on `udp/53`, `tcp/53` and `DoT:tcp/853`
 - default upstream is **split round robin DoT (DNS over TLS)**